arrdem/source/projects/lilith/README.md

 The meta-language is `!` prefixed M-expressions.
 At present the meta-language has two directives, `!def[<name>, <language>]` and `!import[<from>, ...]`.
-This Lilith implementation is bootstrapped off of Python, and provides two built-in languages, `lil` AKA Lilith and `py` AKA python3.

 Lilith interpretation is actually dual (or potentially N) interpreter based.
 When a given name is evaluated, its body or definition is evaluated in the given language.
+This Lilith implementation is bootstrapped off of Python, and provides two built-in languages, `lil` AKA Lilith and `py` AKA python3.
-For instance, this snippet would define a pair of Lilith "foreign" functions in Python (`gt` and `sub`), which would then be used from the definiton of `fib`.
+For instance, this snippet would define a pair of Lilith "foreign" functions in Python (`gt` and `sub`), which would then be used from the definition of `fib`.

 ``` lilith
 !def[gt, py]